Octagon-simon/octaValidate/README.md

 ## VALIDATION RULES

-Here are the inbuilt validation rules.
+Here is the list of default validation rules.

 - R - A value is required.
 - ALPHA_ONLY - The value must be letters only! (lower-case or upper-case).